neondatabase/website/content/docs/community/contribution-guide.md

 Open-source projects and their documentation are always evolving.
 Contributing to documentation is a great way for beginners to get started in open source and for experienced developers to explain complex topics while sharing their knowledge with the community.

 By contributing to the Neon docs, you're helping us create a stronger learning resource for all developers.
-Whether you've found a typo, a section that's hard to understand, or you've noticed that a certain topic is missing, your contributions are always welcome and very much appreciated.
+Whether you've found a typo, a section that's hard to understand, or you've noticed that a certain topic is missing, your contributions are always welcome and appreciated.

 ## How to contribute